laurens-in/workshop-browser2021-code/text.md

 I would argue that we are now not only in the age of the digital reproduction of art, but go even further: the age of the digital **generation** of art.
 While of course the digital reproduction is significant, I would argue that the conceptual difference to the mechanical reproduction is far less then the difference between reproduction and generation in general.

 The idea of an abstract piece of art which exists only through its specific instantiation, which again is unique in time and space every single time is found much earlier in history.
 Not in the dodecaphonic music of Schönberg and his followers, not in the serialism of Messiaen or the algorithmic composition of Hiller & Issacson.
 We find it first in early performance art, for example the sound-walks of Max Neuhaus: The composition exists in the form of a route which the composer knows and walks with his audience.
 Within that route the sounds are certainly predictable, but ultimately - from a compositional perspective - random.
-We can also see it in Alvin Luciers "I'm Sitting In A Room" - one of the only pre-generative pieces - at least to my knowledge - that uses recursion as a means of composition.
+In addition to that the performance could only be "reproduced" (in a way that it loses its uniqueness) by means of preservation - a recording, a film - or by means of reenactment - essentially theater - by both of which it is no longer performance art as a result.

 I will make a distinction here between algorithmic composition and generative music.
 In the context of this text I will use the term algorithmic composition to describe music that is merely composed by a computer but does not express itself through a generative system (e.g. the Illiac Suite).